jorge-elissaldfe/dHouse/README.md

     Mosquitto – as the MQTT broker
     SortableJS – for drag-and-drop UI functionality
     Ntfy – for push notifications for a cellphone
-    SQLite3 - for data loggin
+    SQLite3 - for data logging

 dHouse runs through a web interface built with PHP and JavaScript.